 Earlier we mentioned improved engagement.
 Interactive displays provide a superb foundation for keeping students active and invested in learning.
 The so-called gamification of classes, where teaching also uses games and game-like objectives to motivate students, has a lot to gain from interactive displays.
 Today’s students instinctively relate to interactive, high resolution panels, which are very similar to other devices they use every day.
 That makes classroom gamification a far more attainable reality, a departure from the realm of book-based teaching modalities.

-Emerging classroom methodologies rely on hybrid, blended, and flipped learning.
+Emerging classroom methodologies rely on hybrid learning, blended learning, and flipped learning.
 All of these boil down to a shift in the flow of learning.
 While of course teachers still provide knowledge, the driving force of the class has moved on to the students.
 Instead of lectures followed by homework, flipped classrooms have students do their own research and preparation at home, followed by discussion, collaboration, and verification in class.
 This approach allows students to take an initiative, explore topics in a way that appeals to them, and then delve deeper into said topics as guided by a teacher.
 As time passes, a growing body of evidence now indicates that flipped classes far outdo older teaching methods and models with regards to student engagement and success.

 But to do that, flipped classrooms need the right tools, as we said before.
 And interactive displays form the basis for those tools and bring it all together for a successful STEM/STEAM curriculum.